benstopford/coherence-bootstrap/README.md

 coherence-bootstrap
 ===================

-Set of working code snippets for getting started with Coherence along with some more advanced tips and tricks
+Set of working code snippets designed for getting started with Coherence along with some more advanced tips and tricks.
+The tests and examples are supported by a multi-process test suite which was a precursor to the little-grid work done in the coherence incubator*.

 **Basics:**
 * Aggregators